-Charlie Brown and his friends come to the cinema: Over 65 years after their comic debut, the Peanuts have made it onto the big screen.
-And here, too, everything has remained the same: Charlie Brown is still the klutz who steps from one fat person to the next.
-The attempt to fly a kite alone ends in chaos.
-Charlie Brown is just a loser to everyone, a big laughing stock.
-But then a new girl moves into the house across the street and comes into her class.
-For Charlie Brown the perfect chance to finally show someone a whole new, sovereign side.
-But no matter how hard he tries, he just doesn't have the courage to talk to the girl.
+Charlie Brown and his friends are coming to the movies: More than 65 years after their comic book debut, the Peanuts have made it to the big screen.
+And everything has stayed the same here, too: Charlie Brown is still the klutz who puts his foot in his mouth.
+Even the attempt to fly a kite ends in chaos for him.
+For everyone Charlie Brown is just the loser, the big laughing stock.
+But then a new girl moves into the house across the street and joins his class.
+For Charlie Brown, this is the perfect chance to finally show someone a whole new, confident side of him.
+But no matter how hard he tries, he just can't muster up the courage to approach the girl.
 Even the support of his faithful dog Snoopy doesn't help.
-But then Charlie Brown suddenly becomes the hero of the school due to a misunderstanding.
-Could he win the heart of his new classmate?
+But then suddenly a misunderstanding turns Charlie Brown into the school's hero.
+Could this win him the heart of his new classmate?

-"Die Peanuts - Der Film" tries something extremely risky.
-Director Steve Martino and his team have set themselves the task of transferring the spirit of the old comic strips and TV cartoons to the big screen.
-The original charm of the Peanuts was to be retained despite the use of state-of-the-art computer animation and 3D optics.
-This was no easy task, as the spirit of the times and viewing habits have changed significantly in recent decades.
-The more carried pace of the cartoon specials, the very simple cartoon style and the somewhat subversive humor of the comics, all this doesn't necessarily correspond to the ingredients of today's family blockbusters.
-And so it was to be feared that even the peanuts would fall victim to an exaggerated modernization and would be trimmed to cool at all costs.
+The Peanuts - The Movie attempts something extremely risky.
+Director Steve Martino and his team set themselves the task of transferring the spirit of the old comic strips and TV cartoons to the big screen.
+At the same time, the original charm of the Peanuts was to be preserved despite state-of-the-art computer animation and 3D optics.
+This was no easy task, because after all, the zeitgeist and viewing habits have changed considerably in recent decades.
+The rather sedate pace of the animated specials, the very simplistic drawing style and the somewhat subversive humour of the comics, all these do not necessarily correspond to the ingredients from which today's family blockbusters are made.
+And so it was to be feared that Peanuts would also fall victim to excessive modernization and that it would be trimmed to be cool at all costs.

-Luckily that is not the case.
-Apart from the unfortunately unavoidable dance sequence at the end of the movie, which you get in almost every animated movie, as well as some popular 3D coaster effects, the 2015 Peanuts are exactly the ones you got to know and love in the comics and earlier cartoon episodes.
-Charlie Brown is still the typical underdog that Lucy keeps pulling the ball away from when he wants to kick it.
-Linus still has his cuddly blanket, Pig Pen is still surrounded by a cloud of dirt, Schroeder loves Beethoven as always and Marcie still calls Peppermint Patty "Sir".
-And then, of course, there's Snoopy, who likes to lie on his kennel and not in it, is a friend of the little yellow bird Woodstock and fights the Red Baron in his fantasy again and again in the First World War.
+But that is fortunately not the case.
+Aside from the sadly unavoidable dance sequence at the end of the film, which you'll be treated to in just about every animated film, and some gladly used 3D rollercoaster effects, the 2015 Peanuts are exactly who you've come to know and love in the comics and previous animated episodes.
+Charlie Brown is still your typical underdog, who even now Lucy constantly pulls the ball away from when he wants to step up.
+Linus still has his cuddle blanket, Pig Pen is still surrounded by a cloud of dirt, Schroeder loves Beethoven as much as ever, and Marcie still calls Peppermint Patty sir.
+And then, of course, there's Snoopy, who likes to lie on top of his doghouse rather than in it, is friends with the little yellow bird Woodstock, and in his imagination is always fighting the Red Baron in World War I.